 Getting Around the Best Places to Visit in Costa Rica

-The easiest way to reach most of these destinations is by renting a car.
+The easiest way to reach these best places to visit in Costa Rica is by renting a car.
 I will also list other transportation options and you can read our “How to get around Costa Rica” guide to find out more.
 Renting a car?
 Get our Costa Rica car rental discount here!

 Costa Rica Vacation Checklist